git - How do I delete a commit from a branch? - Stack Overflow

 I'm not really familiar with how git works.
 I pushed a commit by mistake and want to revert it.
 I did a git reset --hard HEAD~1 Beware Fellow Googlers: This does not only revert the commit, but

-How to merge a specific commit in Git - Stack Overflow
+How do I clone a specific Git branch? - Stack Overflow

 Find all files containing a specific text (string) on Linux